Seniors on Medicare gained quite a lot because of Obamacare. Most seniors really don't know this.

 These include flu shots, tobacco cessation counseling, as well as no-cost screenings.

-♦ Copayments and deductibles will be eliminated for preventive services and screenings for cervical cancer, diabetes, colonoscopies, mammograms, bone mass density tests and others.
+♦ Copayments and deductibles have been eliminated for preventive services and screenings for cervical cancer, diabetes, colonoscopies, mammograms, bone mass density tests and others.

-• Colonoscopies done for screening purposes will be covered at no cost.
+• Colonoscopies done for screening purposes are covered at no cost.
 However, a colonoscopy or sigmoidoscopy conducted for polyp removal or biopsy may be coded as a surgical procedure that would then require you to pay something.

 Seniors can also get an annual wellness visit so they can talk to their doctor about any health concerns.